 Hashes are often stored on a system when users or administrators connect on a machine.
 This can lead to a pass-the-hash attack, in which bad actors steal hashed credentials and reuse them to trick an authenticated system into creating a new authenticated session on the same network.
 Importantly, it is not necessary to crack the password — just to capture it, which means that it doesn’t matter how long or complex the password/passphrase is.

 To reduce this risk, organizations should implement just-in-time access for privileged accounts by using a robust Privileged Account Management solution.
-One option is Devolutions Password Hub, which features a PAM module that enables administrators to approve or reject access requests.
+One option is Devolutions Server, which features a PAM module that enables administrators to approve or reject access requests.
 It is also possible to enforce a mandatory password change after a credential has been used and/or at a scheduled time/date.

 7. Enforce a Password History Policy